 Solos and teams of two (or three – contact us).
-Minimum age is 14yrs old.
 U18s in a team only with a combined min. age 35yrs.
 Minimum age is 14yrs old.
-But if you are U14 and feel you have enough experience to compete?
-Parent/guardian contact email@example.com.
+But if you are U14 and feel you have enough experience to compete ask your parent/guardian contact email@example.com.
 We recommend U16s have competed in the Short Course before attempting the Long Course.

-Head to the start line within your allocated a 15 min start time window which will be emailed to you 2 weeks prior to the event.
-You will be given any final information before being asked to ‘dib’ your timing tag in the START box and your time will begin!
-You will then be given your map (a new one on each day), showing all the checkpoint locations available for that day and how many points they are worth.
-Please move away from the start line to do any planning of your route.
+Head to the start line within your allocated start time window which will be emailed to you 2 weeks prior to the event.
+You will be given any final information before being asked to ‘dib’ your timing tag in the START box.
+Your time will begin and you will then be given your map, showing all the checkpoint locations available for that day and how many points they are worth.
+You then move away from the start line and plan your route.

 WHAT TO DO AT EACH CHECKPOINT

 Each checkpoint will have the standard orienteering orange and white sign with control box attached to it.
-Your timing tag (this is included in your entry fee and attached to your wrist at registration) should be place into the hole in the control box to register you have visited the location; it gives an audible bleep and a visual flash to confirm that this has been successful.
+Your timing tag (this is included in your entry fee and attached to your wrist) should be placed into the hole in the control box to register you have visited the location; it will bleep and flash to confirm that this has been successful.

-In the unlikely event that the control box doesn’t work, please record your visit writing down the 3 letters shown on the control box (you can also take a photo if easier) and report the fact when you download at the finish so your score can be updated.
+In the unlikely event that the control box doesn’t work, please record your visit writing down the 3 letters shown on the control box (you can also take a photo if easier) and report this when you download at the finish so your score can be updated.

 Teams must finish together.
-After finishing go straight to the download desk where you will be given a print out showing the controls you visited with points and split times.
+After finishing all competitors must go straight to the download desk where you will be given a print out showing the controls you visited with points and split times.
 Please move away from the desk THEN check your printout.
 If anything is wrong or you need to report having to punch manually, let the download queries desk know.
 Make sure to keep your tag on overnight on Saturday to use on the second day.
-At the finish on Sunday follow the same procedure and your SI-tag will be removed.
+At the finish on Sunday follow the same procedure, your SI-tag will be removed.
 You can then make your way to catering, show them your results printout and you will be given some well deserved hot food and drink!

 SI-TAG AND SAFETY

-The SI tag will be attached loosely to your wrist at registration.
-This must remain attached all weekend and be cut off you either when you finish or if you retire but only at the Event centre.
+The timing tag will be attached loosely to your wrist at registration.
+This must remain attached all weekend and will be removed either when you finish or if you retire by event officials at the Event centre.

 As well as for timing your tag has an important safety role – it’s how we can confirm who is still out on the course.
-Because of this all tags MUST be returned to the event centre by 17:00 on the Sunday before you leave the competition area.
+Because of this all tags MUST be downloaded on Saturday and returned to the event centre by 17:00 on Sunday before you leave the area.

-Missing tag = Missing team = Search party.
+Missing tag = Missing person = Search party.

 If you retire you must inform Event HQ as soon as possible (emergency numbers are on the map) and return your timing tag.
 If you think you are going to be more than 30 mins late please inform Event HQ via the number on your map.

-You will quickly get used to carrying the tag on your wrist.
+You will quickly get used to having the tag on your wrist.
 Wrists do swell during exercise and providing it has been attached loosely; you will hardly notice that you are wearing it overnight.
-If you lose, break or take a tag home with you the charge will be £35.00 the use of your own SI-tag is not allowed.
+If you lose, break or take a tag home with you the charge will be £30.00.
+The use of your own SI-tag is not allowed.

-OMM Lite competitors will be given a map at the start line (a new one on each day), on it are all the checkpoint locations available for that day and how many points they are worth.
+OMM Lite competitors will be given a map at the start line, on it are all the checkpoint locations available for that day and how many points they are worth.
 The aim is to collect as many points as you can in the time allowed.

 Long Course – Saturday 7 hours, Sunday 5 hours